 246 Atwell Hall

 Columbus, Ohio 43210

 Two new integrated fellowships offer more than traditional clinical training.
-Sponsored by the Hertzberg Palliative Care Institute at the Mount Sinai School of Medicine, New York City, the fellowships provide intensive mentoring and rigorous clinical, educational, and research training.
+Sponsored by the Hertzberg Palliative Care Institute at Icahn School of Medicine at Mount Sinai, New York City, the fellowships provide intensive mentoring and rigorous clinical, educational, and research training.
 They are designed for individuals who want to be positioned for national academic leadership in their core subspecialty of hematology-oncology or geriatrics and the rapidly growing field of palliative medicine.
 Apply now for academic years 2006-2008.
 Contact: email@example.com, or call (212)241-1446.

 This one-year fellowship provides Board Certified Physicians, Advance Practice Nurses, Post-doctoral Clinical Psychologists, Master's Prepared Social Workers, Master's Prepared Chaplains and Post-residency Doctoral Prepared Pharmacists with a complete line up of professional hands on training in palliative and end-of-life care topics.
 The fellowship program, in its sixth year, is accredited by the Academy of Hospice and Palliative Medicine.
 The fellowship usually begins in July of each year.
 There is a possibility for an off cycle position.
 Please contact the Fellowship office.
 Applications are reviewed on a regular basis.
 The deadline for acceptance of applications is January of the Fellowship year.
 Further information regarding the fellowship and an application may be obtained on line at www.nygrecc.org or call Valerie Menocal at the James J. Peters GRECC at 718-584-9000 ext 3809.